containers/buildah/docs/buildah-config.1.md

 Set default *stop signal* for container.
 This signal will be sent when container is stopped, default is SIGINT.

+**--unsetlabel** *label*

+Unset the image label, causing the label not to be inherited from the base image.

 **--user**, **-u** *user*[:*group*]

 Set the default *user* to be used when running containers based on this image.